jondentonschneider/jondentonschneider.github.io/_pages/about.md

 </p>

 <p>
-I hold an MA in <a href="https://las.arizona.edu/">Latin American Studies</a> from the University of Arizona and taught Spanish while earning my degree, an experience that informs <a href="https://jondentonschneider.com/teaching">how I teach economics</a>.
-In course evaluations, a Clark student described me as <a href="https://jondentonschneider.com/files/denton-schneider_evaluations_clarku_econ128_f22.pdf">"one of the best professors I have had in the major."</a>
+I hold an MA in Latin American Studies from the University of Arizona and taught Spanish while earning my degree, an experience that informs <a href="https://jondentonschneider.com/teaching">how I teach economics</a>.
+In course evaluations, a Clark student described me as "one of the best professors [they] have had in the major."</a>
 </p>

 <p>